ytbryan/ytbryan.github.io/pages/about/index.md

 ---
 My name is Bryan Lim.
 I write short posts about work, software and startup, which take a minute to read.

-I am the head of Autistic Centre at Eliot Road in Singapore.
-At the centre, I make sure that the teachers get supported with

-As a hobby, I use technology to support the teachers and the autistics to

-I'm a programmer and I enjoy tinkering with technology, analyse data and create small apps and surfing the web.
-I have consulted A*STAR, NUS, Changi Airport Group, Smartbear Sweden and Mobile socery and various other startups.

-I am also the founder of The Amazing Digital Asia, a small software currently based in Singapore.
-I am also a student at NUS Business School.
-I run [Shoppink][1] and [Monday][2] as my day job and do iPhone and Ruby + Rails consulting for companies.
-You can hire me <a title="Hire Me" href="/hire-me" target="_blank">here</a>.
+I am the founder of The Amazing Digital Asia, a small software company based in Singapore.

+You can hire me [here][4] to improve your technical team and create custom software for your next technical project.

 I mentor at NUS orbital programme and these are a few of the projects.